pingcap/docs/transaction-overview.md

 ## Autocommit

-As part of MySQL compatiblity, TiDB supports the ability to _autocommit_ a statement immediately following its execution.
+As part of MySQL compatibility, TiDB supports the ability to _autocommit_ a statement immediately following its execution.

 i.e.